Experts suggest ways to correct habits that keep us from resting well

 How polarized are we, and what can we do to reclaim the democratic virtues of moderation, civility, and compromise?

 Is your "true self" an Inner Child or an Inner Adult?

 Pulitzer Prize winning Bret Stephens makes some readers of the New York Times uncomfortable, and some, angry.
 He says that's his job.
 But many readers want him fired for his views.

 Empathetic professors who subscribe to the invention that words equal violence, and that hearing certain views is a threat to students' "humanity" can do incalculable damage.

-Colleges can either give in to "Brittle Self Disorder" or empower students to get past the discomfort of confronting objectionable ideas and teach them to think critically.
+Colleges can either give in to "Fragile Self Disorder" or empower students to get past the discomfort of confronting objectionable ideas and teach them to think critically.

 Many college students are unable to debate bad ideas because they aren't learning the difference between a firmly held opinion and a self-evident truth.